CrisQueCris/TechnoSteckno/README.md

 # A Spotify song recommender

 ## The task is to recommend...
     ...
-Songs that are actually similar to the ones they picked from an acoustic point of view.
+Songs that are actually similar to the ones the user picked from an acoustic point of view.
     ...
-Songs that are popular around the world right now, independently from their tastes.
+Songs that are popular around the world right now, independently from the user's taste.

 ## Process